lachlan-ibm/verify_access_autoconf/doc/access-control.rst

 ===================
 This configuration option can be used to set files or directories containing HTML files which are compatible with the AAC and Federation templating engine.
 The directory structure of any directories to upload should follow the default top level directories.
-If you are defining a direcotyr it should contian a trailing ``/``.
-An example configuration is:
+If you are defining a directory it should contian a trailing ``/``.

 .. autoclass:: src.verify_access_autoconf.access_control.AAC_Configurator.Template_Files